scala-native/scala-native/docs/user/runtime.md

 size is in bytes, kilobytes(k or K), megabytes(m or M), or gigabytes(g or G).
 Examples: 1024k, 1M, or 1G etc.

 - GC_INITIAL_HEAP_SIZE changes the minimum heap size.
 - GC_MAXIMUM_HEAP_SIZE changes the maximum heap size.

+The `GC_INITIAL_HEAP_SIZE` and `GC_MAXIMUM_HEAP_SIZE` are ignored by None GC when multithreading is enabled.
+When using this pseudo-GC implementation `GC_THREAD_HEAP_BLOCK_SIZE` env variable can be set to control the granuality of allocted heap memory blocks for each of the threads (defaults to 64MB).
+This env variable is ignored in sigle-threaded execution.

 The plan is to add more GC settings in the future using the Boehm setting names where applicable.